MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/type-traits-typedefs.md

 ### <a name="remarks"></a>Açıklamalar

-Türü şablonunun bir özelleştirmesi eşanlamlıdır `integral_constant`.
+Tür, şablonun `integral_constant`bir özelleştirmesi için eş anlamlıdır.

 ### <a name="example"></a>Örnek